 About the e-Book

 Certain articles here are very popular.
-WordPress provides metrics that tell me this.
+The article about Anywhere Access is consistently returned at the very top of Google searches … ahead of those written by Microsoft.
+Several others are returned within the first 10 Google references.
+WordPress also provides metrics that tell which articles are read most often.
 I assumed some articles would be wanted at work where an internet connection might not be employer provided.
 A portable version of Advanced Home Server would fill a need.
+Buying a copy would also serve as a nice way for somebody to say ‘Thank You for teaching me this thing that changed my life.”

 It was surprisingly difficult to figure out how to convert the web site into an e-book.
 There’s countless articles on the internet.
 Virtually none described how to make an e-book with nearly 400 images that is easy to read so that the images and corresponding text appear together.
 Most e-books have far more text than graphic material and most of the pictures inside are pretty pictures, not images with text that needs to be sharp and easy to read.
 In other words, the typical e-book is a different animal from Advanced Home Server and far less challenging.